DrGlaucous/doukutsu-rs-nm/Documentation.md

 The BKG or "Background" mod allows backgrounds to be modularly configured using json files without needing to recompile the source.

+If a .json file with the same name is paired with a background file, it will be loaded automatically with the background if BKG Scroll type is set to `10` in the stage table or mrmap.bin.

 Please see [this page](https://wiki.doukutsu.club/bkg-hack) for more info on BKG in general, as well as other implementations for other Cave Story engines.